Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/saves.md

 ```

 !!!
 Tip
-    Since LeGo 2.0, however, such things can be implemented much more elegantly with PermMem.
+    Since LeGo 2.0, such things can be implemented much more elegantly with PermMem.